neondatabase/website/content/guides/directus-cms.md

 docker-compose up -d
 ```

-Once the migrations are ran succesfully, the Directus CMS instance would be accessible at [localhost:8055/admin](http://localhost:8055/admin/).
+Once the migrations are run successfully, the Directus CMS instance will be accessible at [localhost:8055/admin](http://localhost:8055/admin/).
 Sign in with the credentials set in the `docker-compose.yml` file.

 ## Configure the authors schema in Directus CMS